peterwilliams-swe/ukth-appinn-containerapps-orderapi/challenge1.md

 - Clone the repository in a development environment
 - Install Azure CLI extension for Container Apps (_not required for codespaces or devcontainer_)
 - Log in to Azure
 - Create a resource group with the naming convention "[seven letters]-rg" in an Azure region of choice

+> [!NOTE]
+> If your GitHub account is part of an organization there is a limitation that only one fork is possible in the same organization.
+The workaround is to clone this repo, create a new repository and then push the code from the cloned working copy.

+> [!TIP]
+> If you have GitHub Copilot you can ask for help on cloning an existing repo into a new repo.
+> Example of a question to ask:
+> - *How do I clone an existing GitHub repository and push it to a new?*

 ## Definition of done
 - Repository forked to your GitHub account